gozillar/Progress-Analytics/README.md

 3. Cohort Progress Tracking
   * Which student cohorts are improving, stagnating, or declining?
-  * Are there consistent performance trends within:
+  * Are there consistent performance trends within: Schools, Grades, Subject areas
-     * Schools
-     * Grades
-     * Subject areas

 4. Early Identification of Risk
   * Which students are not on track to meet expected progress benchmarks?